Weber County Sheriff’s deputies bust Ogden man for Plain City arson | Gephardt Daily

 Christian Perez-Gonzalez, 28, was booked into the county jail Thursday after investigation by multiple agencies of the July 17 fire, according to a Friday post on the sheriff’s Facebook page.

-“On July 17 Weber County Sheriff’s deputies along with fire personnel responded to a structure fire in Plain City, Utah,” according to the press release.
+“On July 17 Weber County Sheriff’s deputies along with fire personnel responded to a structure fire in Plain City, Utah,” said a news release.
 “As fire personnel were working on extinguishing the fire, deputies recognized the circumstances surrounding the fire were suspicious and quickly began taking action to preserve evidence.”

 With the work of sheriff’s detectives, the Weber County Street Crimes Unit, Weber Metro CSI, and the State Fire Marshal’s Office evidence was located inside the residence to identify the suspect as Perez-Gonzalez from Ogden, the sheriff’s office said.